ray-project/ray/doc/source/tune/tutorials/tune-checkpoints.rst

 Using cloud storage
 ~~~~~~~~~~~~~~~~~~~
-Using cloud storage (e.g. S3 or GCS) is similar to using a shared filesystem: the only difference is
+Using cloud storage (e.g. S3 or GS) is similar to using a shared filesystem: the only difference is
 that the consolidated directory (including all logs and checkpoints) lives in the cloud.

 Because all nodes have access to cloud storage, **remote trials will directly upload their